it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * All tests are passed
   * See conflicts between test and requirement below.
   * 3 p.
+* REQ3.5
+  * Full functionality and all requirements implemented.
+  * 1 p.
 * UC4
   * Full functionality and all requirements implemented.
   * All tests are passed